 Local Festivals and Fairs

-Talking to the priest of the temple revealed that 10 days before Dussehra, when the Puja Archana starts on Navratri, an Abhaneri fair is held here for 3 days.
+We talked to the temple priest.
+He revealed that 10 days before Dussehra, when the Puja Archana starts on Navratri, an Abhaneri fair is held here for 3 days.
 The priest also informed us that a fair is also held in the month of April.

 Aarti is performed every morning and evening in the temple.
-The Baori is open for those 3 days as well wherein there is also a jumping competition (in Baori) among the local people happens.
+The Baori is open for those 3 days as well; there is also a jumping competition (in Baori) among the local people.

 Points to Remember

 - Both places (Chand Baori and Harshat Mata Temple) can be visited within one and a half hours.